-All group fixtures will be played with coloured clothing and black sight screens.
-Group fixtures will have no reserve day.
+All group fixtures, Super 12's and Finals Day will be played with coloured clothing and black sight screens.
+There will be no reserve day in any of the T20 games, including Finals Day.

 COMPETITION STRUCTURE

 The competition shall be organised on a flexible regional basis as decided from time to time by NCCA.
 There will be four groups of five counties.
 Each county shall play two matches on one day against each other county in its group on dates and home or away as decided by NCCA.